frankpulido/MongoDB-Optics-Client-View/README.md

         }
     }

-4. STOP : Consider to GOTO "ROADMAP STAGE 2" below and then come back to Step 5.
+4. Use environment.inc.php for database initialization.
+Use it to to create and feed the database.

 5. Start creating your models OR Update existing models:
     Create/Modify your models to work with MongoDB instead of MySQL.